itsmeluciaa/Mouse-Volume-Change/README.md

 I will explain exactly how you can use this with your mouse, and change which mouse buttons will change your volume.

 ## How To Use
-1. First Decide If you would like eighter pressing one mouse button and at the samne time scrolling up, to change your volume.
-Or if you would like to press one button and scroll at the same time to do volume up, and another button+ scroll to do volume down.
-Select the correct file accordingly. (theres two, 1 Button is the first option, 2 Buttons is the second option.)
+1. First Decide If you would like eighter pressing one mouse button and at the same time scrolling up/down, to change your volume.
+Or if you would like to press one button+ scroll at the same time to do volume up, and another button+ scroll to do volume down.
+Select the correct script file accordingly.
+(Theres two: "1-Button" is the first option, "2-Buttons" is the second option.)

 ## Disclamer